danielbsimpson/danielbsimpson/README.md

 - SciPy
 - NumPy

+# About me
-I was first introduced into programming in high school where I learned basic C++.
+I was first introduced into programming during secondary education where I learned basic C++.
 Later in university I became familiar with basic JavaScript and Matlab.
 Primarily my background is in mathematical and statistical analysis, obtaining my BSc in Mathematics from West Virginia University.
 While in University I was able to help as a research assistant in a flow cytometry lab where I first experienced big data analytics using Microsoft Excel.

 After University I spent over 5 years teaching primary and secondary education in the United States and in Thailand.
 During that period I self learned basic R and Python programming skills.
 I improved upon my skills by taking various courses online related to Data Science through Coursera and DataCamp.